 Anoka-Ramsey Community College

-The Student Government of the Cambridge Campus of Anoka-Ramsey Community College (herein ARCC-CC) will work to ensure accessible, quality and affordable higher education while providing students with representation, leadership development and communication within the campus, the college, and the surrounding community.
+The Student Senate of Anoka-Ramsey Community College Cambridge Campus (herein ARCC-CC) will work to ensure quality, accessibility, and affordability of higher education, while providing students with representation and leadership development, and facilitating communication within the campus, college, and community.

 Article I. Name and Purpose

-Section A. The name of this organization is: Anoka-Ramsey Community College – Cambridge Campus Student Government, herein referenced as CSG (also may be referred to as: Student Senate)
+Section A. The name of this organization is: Anoka-Ramsey Community College – Cambridge Campus Student Senate (herein referenced as CSS) .

-Section B. The Campus Student Government shall be the Campus Student Association as defined by MnSCU Board Policy Chapter 2, Section 1
+Section B. The Campus Student Senate shall be the Campus Student Association as defined by Minnesota State Board Policy Chapter 2, Section 1.

-Section C. The purpose of the CSG shall be to:
+Section C. The purpose of the CSS shall be to:

 2) Represent students in the internal administration of the College, including, but not limited to student activities, hiring, college facilities, budgetary and fiscal matters, and policy development;

 3) Provide a means for establishing and maintaining working relationships between staff, administration, and faculty;